seatgeek/hashi-helper/README.md

 `--filter-policy root` will only match tokens that have the policy `root`

+`--filter-path auth/github/login` will only match tokens that have the path `auth/github/login`

+`--filter-meta-username jippi` will only match tokens that have the `meta[username]` value `jippi` (GitHub auth backend injects this, as an example)

 `--filter-orphan` will only match tokens that are orphaned

 Action flags: